Weekend guide to Guimaraes

 Where to stay in Guimarães

 This super cute little guesthouse was the perfect base for Guimarães.
-Our room looked out over a square and had everything we could want: aircon, private bathroom, super comfortable bed.
+Our room at Trovador looked out over a square and had everything we could want: aircon, private bathroom, super comfortable bed.

 How to reach Guimarães